To help you get started with Materialize, we’ll:

 - Command line and network access.

-- A PostgreSQL-compatible CLI.
-If you have PostgreSQL installed
+- A Materialize-compatible CLI.
+If you have Materialize installed

 We also highly recommend checking out What is Materialize?